OWASP/owasp-mastg/Document/0x07c-Testing-Cryptography.md

 #### Overview

-Cryptographic algorithms -- such as symmetric encryption or MACs -- expect a secret input of a a given size, e.g. 128 or 256 bit.
+Cryptographic algorithms -- such as symmetric encryption or MACs -- expect a secret input of a given size, e.g. 128 or 256 bit.
 A naive implementation might use the use-supplied password directly as an input key.
 There are a couple of problems with this approach:

-* if the password is smaller than the key, then not the full key-space is used (the rest is padded, sometimes even with spaces)
+* If the password is smaller than the key, then not the full key-space is used (the rest is padded, sometimes even with spaces)
-* A user-supplied password will realistically consist mostly of display- and pronounce-able characters.
+* A user-supplied password will realistically consist mostly of displayable and pronounceable characters.
 So instead of the full entropy, i.e. 2<sup>8</sup> when using ASCII, only a small subset is (approx. 2<sup>6</sup>) is used.
 * If two users select the same password an attacker can match the encrypted files.
 This opens up the possibility of rainbow table attacks.

 #### Static Analysis